 Our Values & Expected Behaviour Examples of Low Level Unexpected Behaviour Examples of Medium Level Unexpected Behaviour Examples of High Level Unexpected Behaviour Gentleness & Humility - We are kind to each other and respect each other.
 We welcome those who come to our school.
 Forgiveness & Mercy - We understand that people can make mistakes.
 We can say sorry and be friends with each other.
 Peace & Tolerance - We work well together and support each other in our work and play.
 We celebrate our similarities and differences.
 Holiness & Purity - We value time spent in prayer and reflection.
 We respect the faith and beliefs of all who are part of our school community.
 Compassion & Dignity - We care for others in our words and our actions.
 We support each other in our work and in our play.
 Justice & Truth - We always tell the truth and help those who might be treated unfairly.
 Integrity & Faithfulness - We value our friendships and relationships with each other by being considerate and thoughtful in our actions.
 Service & Sacrifice - We work hard in everything we do and are happy to give our time to help others.
-Negative comments made to others Interrupting children/teacher Distracting children/teacher Not lining up quickly and quietly in the playground Not responding to an adult request or instruction Inappropriate attitude when visiting another class Refusing to work Misusing/hiding school equipment Answering back in a disrespectful manner Telling Lies (Isolated incident) 'Winding-up' another child.
-Deliberate minor physical harm (e.g. kicking/pushing) Refusing to respond to an adult request or instruction Repeatedly refusing to work Running in the school building Dropping litter in the school or playground Making negative comments about another child's work Making negative comments about another child's actions or appearance.
-Poor sportsmanship Bad language (isolated incident) Bad manners in the dining hall Bullying Cyber-bullying Stealing Persistent Lying Verbal Abuse Persistently refusing to work Telling lies that implicate others Serious physical harm to others Bad language (repeated incidents) Disturbing others during class prayer time, assemblies and mass Refusing to say sorry for unacceptable behaviour Deliberate maltreatment of resources Inappropriate use of school ICT equipment Making inappropriate comments about someone's race, culture, religion or gender What are the consequences of unexpected behaviour?
-The teacher or adult can: • Give you a warning • Put your name on the behaviour chart in the classroom The teacher or adult will: • Put your name on the classroom behaviour chart • Write your name in the behaviour book.
-The teacher or adult will: • Send you to see Mr Bath or Mr Broyd. • Write your name in the behaviour book. • Contact your parents for a meeting.
+Negative comments made to others Interrupting children/teacher Distracting children/teacher Not lining up quickly and quietly when asked to do so Not responding to an adult request or instruction Inappropriate attitude when visiting another class Refusing to work Misusing/hiding school equipment Answering back in a disrespectful manner Telling Lies (Isolated incident) 'Winding-up' another child.
+Deliberate minor physical harm (e.g. kicking/pushing) Refusing to respond to an adult request or instruction Repeatedly refusing to work Running in the school building Being in the school building without permission Dropping litter in the school or playground Making negative comments about another child's work Making negative comments about another child's actions or appearance.
+Poor sportsmanship Bad language (isolated incident) Bad manners in the dining hall Bullying Cyber-bullying Stealing Persistent Lying Verbal Abuse Persistently refusing to work Telling lies that implicate others Serious physical harm to others Bad language (repeated incidents) Disturbing others during class prayer time, assemblies and mass Refusing to say sorry for unacceptable behaviour Deliberate maltreatment of resources Inappropriate use of school ICT equipment Making inappropriate comments about someone's race, culture, religion or gender Using a mobile phone or device What are the consequences of unexpected behaviour?
+The teacher or adult can: • Give you a warning • Put your name on the behaviour chart in the classroom The teacher or adult will/might: • Put your name on the classroom behaviour chart • Record your name in the school's behaviour reporting system • Speak to your parent • Make a note in your school planner The teacher or adult will: Send you to see Mr Bath or Mr Broyd.
+Record your name in the school's behaviour monitoring system Contact your parents for a meeting.